-([Number of new facility-associated CDI cases attributed to the same FH acute care site where CDI was most likely acquired and confirmed or diagnosed] / [Total number of patient days for a particular site or FH overall] \ 10,000) for a specified reporting period
+([Number of new facility-associated CDI cases attributed to the same FH acute care site where CDI was most likely acquired and confirmed or diagnosed] / [Total number of patient days for a particular site or FH overall] 10,000) for a specified reporting period

-Performance timeline: Apr-Aug 2020

-Data source: FH Infection Prevention and Control Database

-FHA Internal \ Target Source:

-Notes: 1) Data are examined and updated on a regular basis, therefore numbers may change slightly based on

-2) MSA acute care data were combined with ARH from April 1, 2015 (FP01, 2018/19) to July 25, 2019 (FP04, 2019/201
+Our Performance Target 4.2 <= 4.5 Unit of Measure: Number er of infections / 10,000 patient days Performance timeline: Apr-Oct 2020 Data source: FH Infection Prevention and Control I Target Source: FHA Internal 1) Data are examined and updated or adjustments n a regular basis, therefore numbers may chang 2) MSA acute care data were combine ed with ARH from April 1, 2015 (FP01, 2018/19)

-Fraser Health's CDI incidence rate, which is the number of new acute care cases per population-at-risk, is 4.6 year-todate in 2020/21, which has exceeded the current FHA internal target of ≤ 4.5 cases per 10,000 patient days.
+Fraser Health's CDI incidence rate, which is the number of new acute care cases per population-at-risk, is 4.2 year-to-date in 2020/21, which is marginally meeting the current FHA internal target of \$ 4.5 cases per 10,000 patient days.
 Site-based actions plans are being developed to address the rate increase.
-In previous fiscal years from 2013/14 to 2018/19, the rate of CDI remained below the FHA internal target set for each respective year.
+In previous fiscal years from 2013/14 to 2019/20, the rate of CDI remained below the FHA internal target set for each respective year.
 Please see figures below.